 UF Radiation Oncology

-A pioneer in the field of radiation oncology, UF maintains one of the best academic radiation oncology programs in the country as part of the National Cancer Institute (NCI)-designated UF Health Cancer Center.
+A pioneer in the field of radiation oncology, UF maintains one of the best academic radiation oncology programs in the country as part of the National Cancer Institute (NCI)-designated UF Health Cancer Institute.
 Our department is committed to superb patient care and excellence in research, teaching, and leadership on the local, state, national, and international levels.

 Patient care